whitneyburton/portfolios/students/1507/tyler-komoroske/20150814-tyler-komoroske-m1.markdown

 * I always liked to ask my classmated how they were doing and if they needed help to let me know.
 * I made an effort to come to Turing everyday with a smile on my face and take on every challenge with a positive attitude regardless of how overwhelmed I may have felt.
 * I'm going to make an effort to be mre involved next module and help out in any way I can.

+## Review

+### Notes

+* End of Module Assessment: 2
+* Individual Work and Projects: 2
+* Group Work and Projects: 3
+* Community Participation: 3
+* Peer and Instructor Feedback: 3